storj/docs/Uplink-CLI.md

  * `cp` - copy a file from outside of Storj to inside or vice versa
  * `ls` - list buckets or files in Storj
  * `mb` - make a new bucket
- * `mount` - mount a bucket to a location in your Linux filesystem for read-only access.
  * `put` - writes data from standard in to a file in Storj
  * `rb` - remove a bucket
  * `rm` - remove a file.